(PRWEB) July 23, 2014

-As the holidays draw near, Best Drug Rehabilitation, which offers treatment programs and believes that having family close by during a stay in rehab can make a big difference in whether or not the process is successful, is asking a critically important question that will be relevant to millions of people over the coming days and weeks: does holiday stress amplify alcohol and drug abuse?
+In its latest blog post, Best Drug Rehabilitation, which offers treatment programs and believes that having family close by during a stay in rehab can make a big difference in whether or not the process is successful, is focusing on a topic that is quickly becoming among the most important of all drug and addiction-related dialogues: opiate abuse facts.

-The full text of Best Drug Rehabilitation’s latest blog post entitled “Does Holiday Stress Amplify Issues Such as Alcoholism or Drug Abuse?” is available at http://www.bestdrugrehabilitation.com/blog/addiction/holiday-stress-amplify-issues-alcoholism-drug-abuse/
+The full text of Best Drug Rehabilitation’s latest blog post entitled “Opiate Abuse Facts” is available at http://www.bestdrugrehabilitation.com/blog/addiction/opiate-abuse-facts/.

 For additional information or media inquiries, contact Amber Howe, Executive Director BDR, at (231) 887-4590 or ahowe(at)rehabadmin(dot)com.